netham45/screamrouter/readme.md

 ## Configuration

 ScreamRouter will start up with a blank profile by default.
 There will be no sources, sinks, or routers configured.
-You can add them by editing the yaml or by using the interface.
+You can add them using the web interface.

 ScreamRouter's web interface listens on port 443.

-The interface will update the yaml so any notes, non-standard fields, or custom layouts in the yaml will be lost.
-The interface will prompt you for the required information when you go to add an entry.

 Each Sink, Source, and Route has a name.
 This name is used as the reference for routes and groups to track members.
 Clicking Add Sink will prompt you for the information to make one.
 The names must be unique between Sinks and Sink Groups, Sources and Source Groups, and all Routes.